MageMCU/HMC5883L/README.md

 - While programming and testing multiple magnetometers, HMC5883L and LSM303D, they seem to have similar functional characteristics when it comes to programming (which I hope will solve some of the issues with the HMC5883L).
     - There are no technical or application notes to suplement information other than the incomplete HMC5883L datasheet from Honeywell.
+    - With the following information and the further attempt to contact Honeywell, I might get their compass up and working...
-    - On the other hand, the STMicroelectronics LSM303D datasheet is simiular to the Honeywell, but I did find an application note AN3192.
+- STMicroelectronics LSM303D datasheet is simiular to the Honeywell, but I did find an application note AN3192.
     - Application Note - AN3192
         - Using LSM303DLH for tilt compensated electronic compass
-        - With this information and the further attempt to contact Honeywell, I might get their compass up and working...
 - Xtrinsic MAG3110 Three-Axis, Digital Magnetometer (Pending)
     - Application Note - AN4246
         - Calibrating an eCompass in the Presense of Hard- and Soft-Iron Interferance
     - Application Note - AN4247
         - Layout Recommendations for PCBs using a Magnetometer Sensor
             - Has more mathematically...
     - Application Note - AN4248
         - Implementing a Tilt-Compensated eCompass using Accelerometer and Magnetometer Sensors
 - Additional information was found for QMC5883L and HMC5883L sensors from National Library of Medicine (NIH) website from their Journal list - PLoS - PMC9307166 - published online 2022 Jul 22 titled ***Integration and evaluation of magnetic stimulation in physiology setups***.
 This article can be downloaded as a PDF file.
     - This article has an extensive reference section to other sources...
 It seems like the authors of this article could not get anything from Honeywell either except their datasheet...

 ## Disclaimer and Terms